-In 2018, a multi-million dollar gift by alumnus Todd Sanford established the Western Michigan University Center for Financial Wellness and Planning, which serves students and community members in a variety of ways.
+In 2018, a multi-million dollar gift by alumnus Todd Sanford established the Western Michigan University Center for Financial Planning and Wellness, which serves students and community members in a variety of ways.
 One of those ways is through financial coaching where trained students provide financial advice and resources to fellow students and community members, under the supervision of experienced financial planners and faculty.

 The center also seeks to build the financial planning talent pipeline by engaging students in WMU's personal financial planning major.
 The financial planning industry has a couple of significant issues facing its future—a shortage of qualified employees and a need for a more diverse workforce, including women and individuals of color.
 Those are areas where the center will have a significant impact through student outreach.